-- Youth e-cigarette users cite flavors as a top reason they began using e-cigarettes, second only to use by a family member or friend. - A study that included middle and high school students reported that 43% of young people who ever used e-cigarettes tried them because of appealing flavors. - The FDA has also reported that, among current youth users of e-cigarettes, 97% used a flavored e-cigarette in the past month. - As much as 98.7% of flavored e-cigarette products sold in convenience, dollar, drug and grocery stores contain nicotine. - Despite JUUL removing some flavors from retail stores in April 2019, they continued to hold a majority of the U.S. e-cigarette sales market share.
-Research suggests that mint and menthol, which remain available for sale, have continued to increase in popularity.
-2019 NYTS data show that mint and menthol e-cigarette use rose to 57.3% from 51.2% in 2018 among high school current users, suggesting a switch to those flavors once suggesting a switch to these flavors once mango and fruit medley became harder to obtain.
+- Youth e-cigarette users cite flavors as a top reason they began using e-cigarettes, second only to use by a family member or friend.46 - A study that included middle and high school students reported that 43% of young people who ever used e-cigarettes tried them because of appealing flavors.47 - The FDA has also reported that, among current youth users of e-cigarettes, 97% used a flavored e-cigarette in the past month.48 - As much as 98.7% of flavored e-cigarette products sold in convenience, dollar, drug and grocery stores contain nicotine.
+49 - While the most commonly used e-cigarette device type among youth was pre-filled pods, such as JUUL, disposable e-cigarettes saw huge increases.
+In fact, disposable e-cigarette use among current high school e-cigarette users increased by approximately 1000% during 2019-2020.175